 - Endometriosis is the second most common gynaecological condition in the UK.
 It affects between two and 10 women out of 100 women, usually during their reproductive years.

-- It occurs when cells that normally line the womb are found elsewhere in the body such as on the ovaries or fallopian tubes, and around the womb near the bladder and/or bowel.
+- It occurs when tissue similar to the inner lining of the womb (endometrium) is found elsewhere in the body, usually in the pelvis around the womb, ovaries and fallopian tubes.
 These cells respond to the hormones produced by the ovaries each month and so also bleed when you have your period.
 There is, however, no way for this blood to leave the body.

 - Doctors don’t know why endometriosis occurs but believe it may happen when cells that line the womb are carried to the pelvis during a woman’s period.
 Unlike the cells from the womb lining, which can leave the body through the vagina during menstruation, the endometriotic cells have nowhere to escape.
 This leads to pain and inflammation and, in some women, damage to the pelvic organs through the formation of scar tissue and cysts.